Preston–Somers expedition: Caracas

 At night the English slipped out of the fort, and knew that by heading up the mountains they would be difficult to see, let alone be engaged.
 The Spanish did not maintain close watch upon the English movements, and this worked to Preston's and Somers' advantage.
 Without haste they marched a column undetected through the rain during the night.
 They had help from a lone Indian whom they used as a guide, and were able to advance up a little-known track high into the mountain, keeping well clear of the main road.
-They marched through the thickly wooded slopes in the dark, some of the time having to cut their way through, and halted at a stream for refreshment and waited for dawn.
+They climbed through the thickly wooded slopes in the dark, some of the time having to cut their way through, and halted at a stream for refreshment and waited for dawn.
 They walked close around the summit of Pico Naiguatá, then marched down through the early morning fog and were within sight of the town by daylight.
 The English could not believe their luck when at midday on 8 June they appeared unexpectedly outside Caracas completely undetected.
 They had marched for six miles in impossible terrain, and what's more, apart from fatigue there were no casualties.
 A part of the city's militia had formed in front of them, but the majority were still gathered along the main road.